Human translation vs Machine translation: How do they compare?

 3. Subjectivity: Different translators may interpret a phrase or sentence differently.
 This subjectivity introduces an element of variability that can affect the consistency of translations.
 This is mitigated by verifying terms with a second or third linguist and feeding this new knowledge into an official term base and translation memory.

-Machine Translation: The rise of algorithms
+Machine Translation: The rise of neural machine translation algorithms

 With advancements in artificial intelligence (AI) and machine learning, machine translation has made remarkable progress over the years.
-Machine Translation (MT) systems utilize algorithms to translate text from one language to another, creating instant translations at the click of a button.
+Machine Translation (MT) systems utilise algorithms to translate text from one language to another, creating instant translations at the click of a button.

 Make sure to have a look at our ChatGPT security best practices: A comprehensive guide.

-1. Speed and Efficiency: Machine Translation systems can process large volumes of text in a matter of seconds, making them ideal for quick translations or when time is of the essence.
+1. Speed and efficiency: Machine Translation systems can process large volumes of text in a matter of seconds, making them ideal for quick translations or when time is of the essence.

-2. Cost-Effective: Machine Translation is often more cost-effective than human translation.
+2. Cost-effective: Machine Translation is often more cost-effective than human translation.
 This can be particularly beneficial for businesses or individuals with limited translation budgets.

 3. Consistency: Machine translation ensures a consistent translation style and terminology, as it follows pre-defined rules and algorithms.
 This can be advantageous for technical or specialised content that requires consistent terminology throughout.

-4. Constant Evolution: Machine Translation algorithms continually evolve, learning from vast datasets.
+4. Constant evolution: Machine Translation algorithms continually evolve, learning from vast datasets.
 This adaptability means they can improve over time, addressing and rectifying errors in their previous translations.

 While Machine Translation has come a long way, it still faces several challenges that human translators effortlessly overcome.

-Cons of Machine Translation
+Cons of machine translation

-1. Accuracy and Reliability: Machine Translation systems can struggle with idiomatic expressions, complex sentence structures, and ambiguous vocabulary.
+1. Accuracy and reliability: Machine Translation systems can struggle with idiomatic expressions, complex sentence structures, and ambiguous vocabulary.
 This can lead to inaccuracies and mistranslations that only human translators can detect and rectify.
 OpenAI advises users of its ChatGPT translation tool to verify results because they may be wrong.

-2. Cultural Adaptation: Machine Translation can lack the cultural sensitivity and understanding that human translators possess.
+2. Cultural adaptation: Machine Translation can lack the cultural sensitivity and understanding that human translators possess.
 It may not fully grasp the cultural nuances, causing translations to sound awkward or inappropriate in the target language.

-3. Subjectivity and Creativity: Translating creative and subjective content, such as literature, songs or poetry, requires a level of interpretation and artistic flair that machines simply cannot replicate.
+3. Subjectivity and creativity: Translating creative and subjective content, such as literature, songs or poetry, requires a level of interpretation and artistic flair that machines simply cannot replicate.

-4. Over-Reliance on Technology: Depending solely on machine translation might lead to a disconnect with the human touch.
+4. Over-Reliance on technology: Depending solely on machine translation might lead to a disconnect with the human touch.
 In sensitive situations or industries where personalisation is crucial, an over-reliance on algorithms could be a detriment.
 It is especially important to get a human linguist to verify translations of scripts that will be spoken by Digital Humans because errors here can increase fears of fake news and cause reputational harm.

 In the realm of translation, both human and machine translation have their strengths and weaknesses.
 While machine translation provides convenience and speed, human translation shines in its ability to capture the essence of language and culture.
 The choice between the two ultimately depends on the specific requirements of each translation project.
-The perfect solution is a blend of human and machine translation, and that is now available.

 Say goodbye to old, manual translation workflows, by saying hello to GAI.
 The GAI software is remarkable because it translates text and documents in PDF, PowerPoint and other formats with ease.
 It has the first easy to use, automated Expert-in-the-Loop feature that lets you have a human expert verify your translations.
 It also saves translations for you.